ccustodio99/iLCCD/docs/Ticketing_System_Module.md

 - Ticket subjects display as `[Category] - [Issue Summary] - Ticket ID` for easy reference.
 - Tickets are listed on the My Tickets page.
 - Users can filter tickets by status, category, assigned user, and choose whether to include archived tickets.
 The search box checks both the ticket subject and description.
 - Automatic SLA monitoring escalates overdue tickets every minute.
+The background scheduler runs the `tickets:check-sla` console command to mark overdue tickets as escalated.
 - Ticket categories are configurable under **Settings → Ticket Categories**.
 - KPI logs capture escalation timestamps for dashboard reporting.